Bedtime Stories vs Books: Which Helps Kids Sleep?

 • enough variety to avoid reading the same book on repeat forever

-If you want to see how that fits into a routine, Getting Started with Lulawe is the best first stop.
+If you want to create your first personalized story, Getting Started with Lulawe is the best first stop.

 How to Build the Best Bedtime Routine